Marvin Minsky: Contributions in computer science

 Minsky's inventions include the first head-mounted graphical display (1963) and the confocal microscope (1957, a predecessor to today's widely used confocal laser scanning microscope).
-He developed, with Seymour Papert, the first Logo "turtle".
-Minsky also built, in 1951, the first randomly wired neural network learning machine, SNARC.
-In 1962, Minsky worked on small universal Turing machines and published his well-known 7-state, 4-symbol machine.
+With Seymour Papert, he developed the first Logo "turtle".
+In 1951, Minsky built the first randomly wired neural network learning machine, SNARC.
+In 1962, he worked on small universal Turing machines and published his well-known 7-state, 4-symbol machine.

-Minsky's book Perceptrons (written with Seymour Papert) attacked the work of Frank Rosenblatt, and became the foundational work in the analysis of artificial neural networks.
-The book is the center of a controversy in the history of AI, as some claim it to have had great importance in discouraging research of neural networks in the 1970s, and contributing to the so-called "AI winter".
-He also founded several other AI models.
-His paper A framework for representing knowledge created a new paradigm in knowledge representation.
-While his Perceptrons is now more a historical than practical book, the theory of frames is in wide use.
-Minsky also wrote of the possibility that extraterrestrial life may think like humans, permitting communication.
+Minsky's book Perceptrons (written with Papert) attacked the work of Frank Rosenblatt, and became the foundational work in the analysis of artificial neural networks.
+The book is the center of a controversy in the history of AI, as some claim it greatly discouraged research on neural networks in the 1970s and contributed to the so-called "AI winter".
+Minsky also founded several other AI models.
+His paper "A framework for representing knowledge" created a new paradigm in knowledge representation.
+Perceptrons is now more a historical than practical book, but the theory of frames is in wide use.
+Minsky also wrote of the possibility that extraterrestrial life may think like humans, thus permitting communication.

 In the early 1970s, at the MIT Artificial Intelligence Lab, Minsky and Papert started developing what came to be known as the Society of Mind theory.
 The theory attempts to explain how what we call intelligence could be a product of the interaction of non-intelligent parts.
-Minsky says that the biggest source of ideas about the theory came from his work in trying to create a machine that uses a robotic arm, a video camera, and a computer to build with children's blocks.
-In 1986, Minsky published The Society of Mind, a comprehensive book on the theory which, unlike most of his previously published work, was written for the general public.
+Minsky says that the biggest source of ideas for the theory came from his work in trying to create a machine that uses a robotic arm, a videocamera, and a computer to build with children's blocks.
+In 1986, he published The Society of Mind, a comprehensive book on the theory which, unlike most of his previously published work, was written for the general public.

-In November 2006, Minsky published The Emotion Machine, a book that critiques many popular theories of how human minds work and suggests alternative theories, often replacing simple ideas with more complex ones.
-Recent drafts of the book are freely available from his webpage.
+In 2006, Minsky published The Emotion Machine, a book that critiques many popular theories of how human minds work and suggests alternative theories, often replacing simple ideas with more complex ones.
+Drafts of the book are available on his website.

+Minsky also invented a "gravity machine" that will ring a bell if the gravitational constant changes, a theoretical possibility that is not expected to occur in the foreseeable future.